patrickgdl/diariofin/apps/dashboard/README.md

-# Fluxozen's Dashboard
+# Diariofin's Dashboard

-This is the dashboard for Fluxozen's website.
+This is the dashboard for Diariofin's website.

 ## Running locally